ZiedDev/fsm-minimizer/README.md

 | g             | g    | c    | 1             | 0             |
 | h             | a    | c    | 1             | 0             |

-After minimization, this reduces to fewer equivalent states.
+After minimization, this reduces to fewer equivalent states using the implication table method.

 ## 💾 Import/Export

 ### Export
 Click the **Download** button to save your current table as a JSON file.
+The file will be named `My Table [DATE].json`.

 ### Import
 Click **Choose File** to load a previously saved JSON file.